WhatsApp

 Further tests such as Ultrasound, CT Scan, Gallbladder Radionuclide Scan, Blood Test, or an Endoscopic Retrograde Cholangiopancreatography (ERCP) can help detect the presence of any gallstones.

-If unsure, consult an experienced Gallbladder surgeon like Dr Kan Yuk Man for a thorough examination!
+If unsure, consult an experienced Surgeon in Singapore like Dr Kan Yuk Man for a thorough examination!

 Your doctor may recommend surgery if: